(888) 552-6760 SCHEDULE AN APPOINTMENT

 Most gastric and stomach polyps aren’t cancerous.
 Symptoms are rare and may include bleeding or pain from an obstruction in the digestive tract.

 They’re often diagnosed with an endoscope, which is a lighted tube inserted through the mouth to see the inside of the digestive tract.
-Doctors may take a tissue sample to biopsy to determine the kind of growth.
-The polyp may be removed during the endoscopy.
+Doctors may take a tissue sample to biopsy so they can determine the kind of growth.

 Risk factors for stomach polyps include: